Asparagus Cordon Bleu is easy and can be assembled in advance. It’s impressive and elegant enough for your finest dinner party!

 - Quickly remove and drop it into the ice bath.
 There’s a whole lot of chemistry going on in that process.
 This “shocking” process is going to set the color and keep it from turning any sort of funky green color later.

-- Remove from the ice bath and dab it dry on a clean kitchen towel or paper towels.
+- Remove the asparagus from the ice bath and dab it dry on a clean kitchen towel or paper towels.

-- Divide the asparagus into six even bundles then wrap in prosciutto (also known as Parma ham).
+- Divide the asparagus into eight even bundles then wrap in prosciutto (also known as Parma ham).

-- Place in a baking dish, sprinkle with Gruyere cheese and breadcrumbs, bake and you have a wonderful show-stopping spring side dish you can make ahead!
+- Bake, sprinkle with chopped fresh parsley and you have Asparagus Cordon Bleu, a wonderful show-stopping spring side dish you can make ahead!
 Sooo easy!

 More asparagus recipes you’ll love: